BergQuester/v8tr.github.io/_posts/2018-09-01-xcode-source-editor-extension-tutorial.md

 ### Creating Xcode Project

-The extensions cannot exist on their own and must be wired up to a macOS application.
+Xcode editor extensions cannot exist on their own and must be wired up to a macOS application.

 First off, we create a macOS project in Xcode named *LinesSorter*.